Ted's Hiking World Hidden Gems of Donner Summit - Part 2

 A year later, the sword has lost its black handle

-Also, someone bent it over 90 degrees; I bent it back as best I could, but the blade no longer is straight.
+Also, something bent it over about 90 degrees; I bent it back as best I could, but the blade no longer is straight.

 Go Back